12 min read

 $table->index(['tenant_id', 'created_at']);

-I learned this the hard way when StudyLab slowed to a crawl at 200 schools.
+I once watched a client's SaaS slow to a crawl at 200 tenants.
 Adding composite indexes cut query time from 2s to 50ms.
+Don't skip this.

 Connection Pooling